Dr. Polly Walker, Baker Institute Director and Elizabeth Evans Baker Professor of Peace & Conflict Studies, center, meets with students in her office.

 PACS-308 Nonviolence: Theory & Practice (Either Semester; Variable; 3.00 Credits; S,H,CW) A study of the theory and practice of non-violence, this course explores both the theoretical development of nonviolence and the use of nonviolence as a means for waging and resolving conflict.
 The course explores nonviolence theory as it applies to issues of social change, alternative defense, and personal transformation, using writings from political, sociological, feminist, religious and philosophical perspectives.
 Prerequisite: Sophomore standing recommended.

 PACS-399 Special Topics (Variable; Variable; 1.00-4.00 Credits) Allows the department to offer special topics not normally offered.
 Departments may offer more than one special topic.
 Prerequisites vary by title.

-PACS-455 Pacs Honors Thesis I (Fall; Yearly; 3.00-6.00 Credits; H) Designed to serve as a course for students who emphasize PACS in their POE.
-The student will be expected to produce a major research paper that examines in depth a topic, theme, issue, or problem that has served as an area of special interest for the student throughout the previous two years of study.
-Prerequisite is Senior standing.
-PACS105 and PACS110 and a minimum of 4 200+ level PACS courses.
+PACS-455 PACS Honors Thesis I (Fall; Yearly; 3.00-6.00 Credits; H) Designed to serve as a course for students who emphasize PACS in their POE.
+The student will produce a major research paper that examines in depth a topic, theme, issue, or problem that has served as an area of special interest for the student throughout the previous two years of study.
+Prerequisite: Senior standing, PACS105 and PACS110 and a minimum of 4 200+ level PACS courses.

 PACS-490 Peace & Conflict Studies Internship (Fall & Spring; Yearly; 2.00-9.00 Credits; I) An opportunity which requires students to relate theory and practice to a working environment and to reflect upon that experience.
 Corequisite: PACS 495.
 Prerequisite: Permission and Jr. or Sr. Standing.